attorney755/Tangamakuru/README.md

 - ✅ **Messaging System** – Communicate between admins and officers
 - ✅ **Real-Time Notifications** – Receive updates on case progress

+**Note:** These credentials are for **testing purposes only**.
+Use them to explore the platform’s features, including:
+- Super Admin dashboard
+- Officer and citizen workflows
+- Reporting and case management

 ---

 ### 🚀 **Getting Started After Wake-Up**